-In spite of their vast wealth [see PS at end], seniors are pretty much invisible to advertisers in America.
+In spite of their vast wealth [see PS at the end], seniors are pretty much invisible to advertisers in America.
 We get weary of watching a TV world where you seldom see anyone over 50.
 And when you do, they’re most often ding-a-lings, duffers or bores.

 2. How to send Presidential greetings.

 If you’re 80 or older, you’re entitled to birthday greetings from the White House (as are 50th and subsequent anniversaries, the birth of a child, Eagle Scout or Girl Scout Gold awards, weddings, bar mitzvahs and bat mitzvahs.
 Hell, the White House will even send sympathy cards for a death).
 For most seniors, this is a big deal.
 And it’s not just George W. doing it.
 All former Presidents send them as well.

 Complete information: The Day the President Threatened Aunt Rose’s 57-year Marriage

 Seniors, at home more than most, are driven to madness by telemarketers.
 Here’s how to make telemarketers the source of humor and joy in your life, while making their lives miserable.
 Plus a not so trivial way to make big bucks off them as well.

 4. How to save 40 – 85 percent or more on prescription drugs.

 Ten million seniors have no prescription drug coverage.
 Millions more have but little.
 Here’s how to buy drugs in Canada by phone or Internet, URLs and toll-free phone numbers of a number of reputable Canadian drugs stores, and compare prices.
 I just saved almost $600 on a three-month supply!

 5. How a 70¢ cigarette tax could pay for Medicare drug coverage.